 - Handle disposition of inventory so you can track and manage damaged, lost and scrap material

-- Do cycle counting so missing inventory will be discovered much earlier
+- Do cycle counting so missing or mislaid inventory is discovered much earlier

 - Barcode your inventory so that the correct item is pulled from the shelf, especially with those long part numbers that may look similar

 - Track rubber lots so that you use the oldest material first or to find the correct length of hose available instead of pulling from a new reel, so unnecessary scrap is reduced

 - Have purchasing automated with a system that provides only the needed inventory at the correct time